tbauriedel/resource-nexus/README.md

 # Development

-Please make sure the read the following guidelines before contributing to `resource-nexus`.
+Please make sure to read the following guidelines before contributing to `resource-nexus`.

+Contributing "rules" can be found [here](./CONTRIBUTING.md).

 ## Commit messages